TACC/coe-332-sp21/docs/week09/docker_compose_services.rst

 Let's start with Redis
 ----------------------

-First, let's create our redis-docker and a config directory under that.
+First, let's create our redis-docker and a config and data directory under that.

 .. code-block:: console

    [isp02]$ mkdir redis-docker
    [isp02]$ mkdir redis-docker/config
+   [isp02]$ mkdie redis-docker/data

 Next, you'll need a redis config file, luckily we have one for you.